brianwang-zq/medical-term-normalization/README.md

 You can apply for a UMLS API key at this link: https://uts.nlm.nih.gov/uts/login

-It takes approximately 1-2 business to acquire one.
+It takes approximately 1-2 business days to acquire one.

 ## Test Usage
 ```bash